johnbogar/johnbogar/README.md

-# Hi, I'm JP Bogar
+# Hi, I'm John Bogar

 Computer Science and Information Systems graduate student at UNC Wilmington with a background in business and finance.
 I'm interested in building practical software